Dot-decimal notation: OIDs

 Object identifiers use a style of dot-decimal notation to represent an arbitrarily deep hierarchy of objects identified by decimal numbers.
-They may also use textual words separated by dots, like some computer languages (see inheritance).

 Version numbers

-Software releases are often given version numbers in dot-decimal notation, with the first digit designating major revisions and the smaller ones progressively more minor releases.
-Version numbers with a leading zero, say "0.1.8", conventionally indicate that the software is still in beta and does not yet have complete features.
+Software releases are often given version numbers in dot-decimal notation, with the left-most number designating the major version and any number of subsequent numbers designating less significant identities such as minor version, revision and build.
+A version number with a zero for the major part, e.g. 0.10.8, conventionally indicates a development version that has never been released (specifically the ninth sub-minor version of the eleventh minor version of the pre-release development work), reserving 1 for the first proper release.

 Libraries

-Libraries use notation systems consisting of decimal numbers separated by dots, such as the older Dewey Decimal Classification and the Universal Decimal Classification, to classify books and other works by subject.
+Libraries use notation systems consisting of decimal numbers separated by dots, such as the older Dewey Decimal Classification and the Universal Decimal Classification (UDC), to classify books and other works by subject.
 The UDC additionally codes works with multiple dot-decimal topics, separated by colons.

-Texts

-Dot-decimal notation is often used for sections within a large text.
-This was standardized in ISO 2145.

 Medicine

 Dot-decimal notation is also used to describe illnesses in a language-neutral way.
 For instance, the AO Foundation/Orthopaedic Trauma Association (AO/OTA) classification generates numeric codes for describing broken toes.
-They run 88[meaning a fracture of the phalanges].[number-code of toe, with the big toe=1 and the little toe=5].[number-code of phalanx, counting 1-3 outwards from the foot].[number-code of location on the bone, with 1 being the inner end, 3 the outer, and 2 in-between].
+The first number 88 denotes a fracture of the phalanges, followed by the number code of toe (with the big toe being 1 and the little toe being 5), the number code of phalanx (counting from 1 to 3 outwards from the foot), and the number code of location on the bone (with 1 being the inner end, 3 the outer, and 2 in between).
 So, for instance, 88.5.3.2 means a fracture to the little toe's outermost bone, in the center.
 There are other classifications for other fractures and dislocations.